• Font Family

 Program Overview

-Welcome to North Schuylkill’s Gifted Education webpage, where Spartan pride shines through in our Gifted Education Program.
 Aligned with the Pennsylvania Department of Education’s Chapter 16 guidelines, our program is designed to meet the diverse academic and intellectual needs of our gifted students.
 Using a comprehensive approach to identification, we employ multiple criteria to ensure a thorough assessment of each student’s abilities.
-Through enriched and differentiated curriculum, we foster critical thinking, cultivate problem-solving skills, and ignite creativity, empowering our Spartans to excel both academically and personally.
+Through an enriched and differentiated curriculum, we foster critical thinking, cultivate problem-solving skills, and ignite creativity, empowering our Spartans to excel both academically and personally.

 Identification Process

-North Schuylkill School District utilizes a universal screening process using school benchmark data.
-Grade level data meetings are held monthly to review student data and analyze students’ strengths.
-The student data review helps determine which students need enrichment within the curriculum and a gifted screen.
-The benchmark assessments reviewed at North Schuylkill include: DIBELS/Amplify for reading, DIBELS/Acadience for math, Spring Math, IXL diagnostic benchmarks, curriculum-based assessments, average grades, PSSA scores, PVAAS projections, Classroom Diagnostic Tools (CDT), and Keystones.
-Students are referred for a gifted screening when benchmark data is consistently above benchmark, or they are above the 90th percentile when compared to same-aged peers.
+The benchmark assessments reviewed at North Schuylkill include DIBELS/Amplify for reading, Spring Math, IXL diagnostic benchmarks, curriculum-based assessments, average grades, PSSA scores, PVAAS projections, Pennsylvania Firefly benchmark assessments, and Keystone Exam results.
+Students may be referred for a gifted screening when benchmark data is consistently above benchmark or when they perform above the 90th percentile compared to same-aged peers.

 Service Delivery